kaliop-uk/kueueingbundle/readme.md

     To check that all the configured worker processes are executing and restart them if they are not

+## Events available:

+* Kaliop\QueueingBundle\Events\EventsList::MESSAGE_RECEIVED emitted when a message is gotten from the queue, before it is consumed

+* Kaliop\QueueingBundle\Events\EventsList::PROCESS_STARTED emitted when the watchdog starts a process

+* Kaliop\QueueingBundle\Events\EventsList::PROCESS_STOPPED emitted when the watchdog stops a process

 ## Todo

 * more docs: graphical schemas representing the bits and pieces and data flow